irahorecka/sequencing-primer-generator/README.md

 # Sequencing-Primer-Generator
-A python tool that will batch generate optimal DNA primers for Sanger sequencing.
+A python tool that will batch-generate optimal DNA primers for Sanger sequencing.
 The output .xlsx file is directly compatible for bulk input into IDT Oligo Entry.

 ## Introduction
 In this repository, there are two files: Primerwalk_GUI.py and Primerwalk.py.
 Primerwalk_GUI.py is a front end desktop application that communicates with the backend Primerwalk.py python file.
 This repository would be most helpful for molecular biologist who frequently conduct full plasmid sequencing. <br>